 - Were soil borings taken to analyze the geological and hydrogeological data and ensure soil characteristics will enable the system to perform optimally?

 - Is the spacing of the wells correct?

 - Were monitoring and testing points specified and installed to ensure system performance can be verified and trended?

 If the answer to each question is yes, the geothermal system might be an effective system.

 Building automation systems (BAS)

-BAS have become more complex in facilities in recent years, and they have come to encompass more than just HVAC controls.
-Today’s BAS also consist of electrical-power monitoring, lighting controls, condition-based monitoring, access control, and audio/visual system control.
+BAS has become more complex in facilities in recent years, and they have come to encompass more than just HVAC controls.
+Today’s BAS also consists of electrical-power monitoring, lighting controls, condition-based monitoring, access control, and audio/visual system control.
 They enable technicians to optimize these facility systems to reduce energy use and maintenance costs.

 But BAS also can come with hidden costs associated with developing information-technology security plans and the purchase of annual licensing agreements.
 Also, software upgrades are inevitable over the life cycle of a BAS.
 Other issues that can arise involve support to provide virus protection if the system is on a network as a way of ensuring hackers do not get in, especially with supervisory control and data acquisition (SCADA) systems, which provide control across multiple sites and large distances.